 Within the time limits set out in the Code, the SENCo will complete the annual review forms and send them, with any supporting documentation, to the LA.
-The school recognises the responsibility of the LA in deciding whether to maintain, amend, or cease a Statement/Plan of SEN.
+The school recognises the responsibility of the LA in deciding whether to maintain, amend, or cease an EHCP.